 The course involves the completion of a number of units.
-The qualification is assessed by 2 internally assessed components and 1 externally assessed.
+The qualification is assessed by 2 internallyassessed components and 1 externally assessed.

-- 1. Component 1 (30%) internally assessed Allows students to explore the different engineering sectors and how the interrelate.
-Whilst also exploring engineering skills through design processes and applications. - 2.
-Component 2 (30%) internally assessed Students investigate an engineered product to better understand the design, materials, components, and manufacturing processes.
-Students also have the opportunity to disassemble the product.
-This will then enable students to plan, manufacture and safely reproduce/inspect/test a given engineered component. - 3.
-Component 3 (40%) externally examined Teaches students how to investigate engineering products and situations, and to report on their findings.
+1. Unit 1 (40%) internally assessed - Manufacturing Engineering Products.
+Students investigate an engineered product to better understand the design, materials, components, and manufacturing processes.
+This will then enable students to plan, manufacture and safely reproduce/inspect/test a given engineered component.

+Unit 2 (20%) internally assessed - Designing Engineering Products.
+This unit allows students to explore engineering skills through design processes and applications.
+Unit 3 (40%) externally examined - Solving Engineering Products.
+Teaches students how to investigate engineering products and situations, and to report on their findings.
 Also, students carry out an evaluation and redesign of an existing engineered product.